marmelab/react-admin/docs/FAQ.md

 ## Can I have custom identifiers/primary keys for my resources?

-You have to do it in a custom [restClient](https://marmelab.com/admin-on-rest/RestClients.html), something like:
+Admin-on-rest requires that each resource has an `id` field to identify it.
+If your REST API uses a different name for the primary key, you have to map that name to `id` in a custom [restClient](https://marmelab.com/admin-on-rest/RestClients.html).
+For instance, to use a field named `_id` as identifier:

 ```js
 const convertHTTPResponseToREST = (response, type, resource, params) => {